SafeExamBrowser/seb-server/docs/exam.rst

 see a list of all available exams.
 You are able to filter and sort the list as usual to find to right course for import.

 .. note::
-    The "Start-Time" filter is usually set to the date one year before now or to some other default date in the past.
-The list shows only the courses that has a start-time after that time.
-If you have long running courses and it may possible that a course has been stated a year or two ago, you have to adapt this "Start-Time" filter to view those courses that has been started before.
+    The Date-Filter above "Start-Time" is usually set to the date one year before now or to some other default date in the past and is applied to the end-date of the exam or quiz.
+The list shows all running or up-comming exams and only hides finished or archived exams that has an end-date before the Date-Filter date.

 Double click on the list entry of the exam or select the list entry and use the "View Exam" action of the action pane on the right hand side to open the exam in the detail view.
 Within the detail view of the exam you are able to edit the exam attributes, apply SEB exam configuration and